smitelli/scottsmitelli.com/templates/resume.md

 ### Freelance Streaming Media Encoder at Wall Street Webcasting <span class="details">New York, NY -- September 2009 to January 2010</span>
 * Responsible for streaming audio feeds from investment conferences across the country.
-* Maintained proper audio levels on live events, and ensured that any operational issues were dealt with promptly.
+* Maintained proper audio levels on live events and ensured that any operational issues were dealt with promptly.
 * Captured events to disk, then edited the recordings for permanent archive and on-demand streaming.
 * Often required to multitask by handling several conferences simultaneously, or editing pre-recorded audio while also streaming live events.